zhag-devops/cv/cv_zhuravlev_en.md

 # Aleksandr Zhuravlev
-#### Senior DevOps engineer, DevOps TL, Junior System Architect
+#### Senior DevOps Engineer, DevOps Team Lead, Junior System Architect
 Yerevan, Armenia

 I have spent the last 7 years in various roles at B2broker LTD.

 ### About company
 B2broker is a Global Prime of Prime Multi-Asset Liquidity & Technology White Label solutions provider for Brokerages and Exchanges.
-B2broker has the 500 clients, 380 employees, 21 solutions, 15 languages, 11 offices and 7 licenses.
+B2broker has 500 clients, 380 employees, 21 solutions, 15 languages, 11 offices and 7 licenses.

 ### About me
 I am interested in software development and have knowledge about the differences between authorization and authentication, 12 factor apps, CORS issues, OAuth, WS, GRPC, and queues.
 However, I come from a system administrator background and don`t have experience in production development as a software developer.

-I left B2broker at the end of 2022 due to burnout and have taken a break since then.
+I left B2broker at the end of 2022 due to burnout and have taken a break since that time.
 I`m currently looking for a new job.

 ---